Booker T (wrestler): The Alliance (2001–2002)

-After WCW was bought by the World Wrestling Federation in March 2001, Booker T made his debut at the King of the Ring pay-per-view in 2001 attacking WWF Champion Stone Cold Steve Austin during his match, promptly injuring him in his very first move in the WWF.
+After WCW was bought by the WWF in March, Booker T made his debut at the King of the Ring pay-per-view on June 24 attacking WWF Champion Stone Cold Steve Austin during his match, promptly injuring him in his first move in the WWF.
 He later turned heel and became a leading member of The Alliance during the Invasion storyline.
-In his debut match in the company, Booker defended his WCW Championship against Buff Bagwell on the July 2 episode of Raw; sports journalist Michael Landsberg reported that many have called this bout "the worst match ever".
-At InVasion, The Alliance defeated Team WWF when Austin joined the Alliance.
+In his debut match in the WWF, Booker T defended his WCW Championship against Buff Bagwell on the July 2 episode of Raw is War; sports journalist Michael Landsberg reported that many have called this bout "the worst match ever".
+At Invasion on July 22, The Alliance defeated Team WWF when Austin joined the Alliance.
 On the July 26 episode of SmackDown!, Booker T gave up his WCW United States Championship and handed it over to Chris Kanyon.
-He later lost the WCW Championship to Kurt Angle, but he went on to win the title back on the July 30 episode of Raw.
-Booker T kept the title until SummerSlam, when he lost it to The Rock after feuding with him over the similarity in their gimmicks and their identical finishing moves, the Book End/Rock Bottom.
+He later lost the WCW Championship to Kurt Angle, but he went on to win the title back on the July 30 episode of Raw is War.
+Booker T kept the title until SummerSlam on August 19, when he lost it to The Rock after feuding with him over the similarity in their gimmicks and their identical finishing moves, the Book End/Rock Bottom.
 Booker T won the WCW Tag Team Championship for an eleventh time, this time with Test, and he also had a WWF Tag Team Championship reign with Test.
-At the Survivor Series, Booker T was eliminated third by The Rock after a roll-up and eventually The Alliance was defeated, causing them to disband.
+At Survivor Series on November 18, Booker T was eliminated third by The Rock after a roll-up and eventually The Alliance was defeated, causing them to disband.

-In its aftermath, Booker remained a heel, and he joined forces with Vince McMahon and The Boss Man in December to feud with Steve Austin.
-After Booker T cost Austin a match against Chris Jericho for the Undisputed WWF Championship at Vengeance, Austin gained revenge in a brawl in a supermarket, in which Austin won, assaulting Booker T with food.
-The brawl cost the company 10,000 to 15,000 dollars in damage.
+In its aftermath, Booker T remained a heel, and he joined forces with Vince McMahon and The Boss Man in December to feud with Stone Cold Steve Austin.
+After Booker T cost Austin a match against Chris Jericho for the Undisputed WWF Championship at Vengeance on December 9, Austin gained revenge in a brawl in a supermarket on the December 13 episode of SmackDown!, in which Austin won, assaulting Booker T with food.
+The brawl cost the company $10,000 to $15,000 in damage.
 Then the week after Booker T vandalized Austin's truck causing Austin to chase Booker T around a bingo hall and a church.

-Booker T's first WrestleMania appearance was at WrestleMania X8 against Edge, a match he lost.
+Booker T's first WrestleMania appearance was at WrestleMania X8 on March 17, 2002, against Edge, a match he lost.
 They feuded over who would appear in a fictional Japanese shampoo commercial.
 When the brand extension was introduced in March, Booker T was drafted to the Raw brand.
-At Insurrextion, Booker briefly held the WWF Hardcore Championship twice, defeating Stevie Richards only to lose it to Crash Holly seconds later.
+At Insurrextion on May 4, Booker T briefly held the WWF Hardcore Championship twice, defeating Stevie Richards only to lose it to Crash Holly seconds later.
 He then re-defeated Crash and lost the title to Stevie Richards a few minutes later.